TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 different branch for the snapshot sync followed by a merge.
 This allows for one to maintain local changes to TriBITS and use git to manage the merges.
-However, this will increase the changes of merge conflicts so one should consider just directly snapshottting into the master branch to avoid merge conflicts.
+However, this will increase the changes of merge conflicts so one should consider just directly snapshotting into the master branch to avoid merge conflicts.